melissabreynolds/personalsite/cv.md

 ## Conferences, Seminars, & Invited Talks
 <hr>
 ### Invited Research Talks and Presentations
+“The Making of an English Scientific Worldview,” University of Minnesota History of Science, Technology, and Medicine Colloquium; September 27, 2024

 “Reading Remedy Books: Medical Manuscripts and the Making of a National Medical Tradition,” National Library of Medicine’s History Talks series, Bethesda, MD (online); November 2, 2023